Thanks! Ted & Sallie

 Here we have a Belgium Browning Semi-Automatic rifle in .270 only.
 1968 Browning Catalog Cover.
 This is the issue introducing the sporting version of the new Browning BAR designed by Bruce Browning, the son of Val Browning.
 The BAR Sporting Version -- Interesting Facts.
 The Browning BAR sporting version is certainly a distinct and separate rifle from the military BAR M1918, but its design is the result of Browning's unmatched understanding and expertise with automatic rifles that started with John M. Browning.
 His grandson, Bruce Browning, was the driving force behind today's BAR.
 A large team of automatic firearms experts at the FN factory in Belgium also played a key role in its development.
 This group of FN automatic rifle designers, lead by Marcel Olinger, began serious work on the project code named "Carbine 66," with full-scale development and testing done throughout 1966 in preparation for an official 1967 product launch.
 The original prototypes had the distinctive scalloped receiver, which all early BARs had.
 The trigger group assembly was reliable, but complex.
 The design required the disassembly of the buttstock from the receiver to remove the trigger group.
 BARs at that time came with your choice of a right or left handed safety, but they were not reversible.
 All calibers were built on a long action length receiver.

 This particular Vintage firearm is the exact type showing on that Browning Catalog Cover from 1968 with the scroll work and the Pronghorn Antelope on the receiver.
 There is also scroll work on the magazine door and on the trigger guard.
 This firearm is the FN produced firearm and not the ones assembled in Portugal.
 This one is serial numbered 924XXM69 meaning that it was produced in 1969.
 The firearm is in excellent condition with very light wear to it.
 It’s been used but not abused.
-There is one small blemish on the 22 inch barrel but otherwise fine and the bore is excellent.
+The 22 inch barrel but otherwise fine and the bore is excellent.
 The walnut wood is in very good condition and it has the original hard Browning butt plate present.
 There are a couple of very minor dings in the wood.
 The rear sight is a folding sight.
 I believe this firearm to be a Grade 2 Deluxe version that was made from 1967-1974.
 The receiver has been factory drilled and tapped but no scope was ever mounted to it.
 This firearm has the original Quick Draw sling on it that was placed on it when it was new.
 Nice Nice excellent firearm!!! $995.00

 Modern arrivals 18